microsoft/pxt-ev3/libs/infrared-sensor/docs/reference/sensors/infrared/proximity.md

 # proximity

-Get the promixity measured by the infrared sensor, from ``0`` (close) to ``100`` (far).
+Get the promixity of an object measured by the infrared sensor.

 ```sig
 sensors.infraredSensor1.proximity();
 ```

-The proximity value returned is a number between `0` and `100` which is a relative measurment of  distance to an object.
-That means, if the sensor can measure distances up to 50 centimeters, then a proximity value of `25` says that an object is 12.5 centimeters away.
-You can set an object at a fixed distance from the sensor and measure it with a tape measure.
-Then, find the out what proximity value is for that same distance.
-You now have a number to _correlate_ to distance.
-In the example, the proximity value of `25` means 12.5 centimeters.
-So, each proximity value means (25 / 12.5) centimeters which is 2 centimeters per proximity value.
+The proximity value returned is a number between `0` and `100` which is a _relative_ measurment of  distance to an object.
+A value of `0` means something is very close and `100` means something is far away.
+The proximity is determined by the amount of infrared light reflected back by an object.
+The proximity value for an object that has a lighter color and smooth surface will be less than an object at the same distance with a darker color and a rough surface.

+Proximity isn't an actual measurement units of distance, like in centimeters or meters, but it gives you an idea whether something is close or not so close.

 ## Returns